impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 shopt -u nullglob
 ```

-We've seen `shopt -s nullglob` before, but as a reminder, [this StackExchange link](https://archive.ph/pAHiZ) says this command sets a shell option so that:
+We've seen `shopt -s nullglob` before, but as a reminder, [this StackExchange link](https://archive.ph/pAHiZ){:target="_blank" rel="noopener"} says this command sets a shell option so that:

 Filename globbing patterns that don't match any filenames are simply expanded to nothing rather than remaining unexpanded.